wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting message added in text box.](../media/message.png)](../media/message.png#lightbox)

 13. Add a node underneath the message to end the conversation with a survey.
-This will trigger the pre-built “End of Conversation” topic in Power Virtual Agents which asks the user if their question was answered, and then finish with a satisfaction survey question.
+This will trigger the pre-built “End of Conversation” topic in Power Virtual Agents, which asks the user if their question was answered, and then finish with a satisfaction survey question.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to end conversation by selecting End with survey.](../media/end-survey.png)](../media/end-survey.png#lightbox)